netdata/netdata/collectors/ebpf.plugin/README.md

 ### Debugging threads

-You can verify the impact of threads on host running the [ebpf_thread_function.sh](https://github.com/netdata/netdata/blob/master/tests/ebpf/ebpf_thread_function.sh) script on your environment.
+You can verify the impact of threads on the host by running the [ebpf_thread_function.sh](https://github.com/netdata/netdata/blob/master/tests/ebpf/ebpf_thread_function.sh) script on your environment.